 We gather around a table beautifully dressed at Thanksgiving to relax, enjoy, and share in the goodness of the season.
 While the table is filled with the fabulous flavors of fall, we can also bring the simple yet attractive elements of nature to the table to visually enhance your appreciation of all that this season offers.
+After the stressful year we’ve all had, this Thanksgiving is a great time to reconnect with Nature and appreciate its beauty.

-The guests at your dinner table will feel special when their place settings are appointed with any of these nature-inspired ideas.
+The guests at your dinner table will feel special when their place settings are appointed with any of these nature-inspired elements.
 Choose a napkin ring, placemat and place card holder from the following ideas to decorate your table this Thanksgiving!

 Placemat and Charger Ideas